-Actions and efforts with aim to enhance the envisaged sustainability of the CESAR-CENTRES is described in the following section.
-The seal of reliability of the actions to be carried out are the CESAR partners themselves.
-The following section describes the role and actions of LT field of the institutes where a META-NODE or META-CENTRE will be set up.
+Actions and efforts with aim to enhance the envisaged sustainability of the CESAR META-CENTREs is described in the following section.
+The proof of reliability of the actions to be carried out are the CESAR partners themselves.
+The following section describes the previous roles and actions in the LT field of the institutes and universities where a META-NODEs or META-CENTREs were set up.